dsp-jetpack/JetPack/doc/deployment_guide.md

         During deployment, the iDRACs using DHCP will be automatically assigned an IP address and discovered.
 The IP addresses assigned to the nodes can be seen after the undercloud is deployed:

-        * In /var/lib/dhcpd/dhcpd.leases on the SAH Node
+        * In /var/lib/dhcpd/dhcpd.leases on the SAH node
         * In ~/instackenv.json on the Director Node
         * By executing the following commands on the Director Node: